GBerardi/time-efficiency/README.md

                             iterable,
                             chunksize)
 ```
+NOTE: "function" should be a static and **not public** function, otherwise the self object would be replicated at every call occupying RAM

 ## Loops and repeated calls
 - Reduce the operations inside a loop or a function that is called many times to the only needed ones.